Real estate SEO: a basic guide for teams and brokerages

 If you want to start today, do the simple version:

-• Nail your real estate local SEO basics (GBP, citations, reviews)
+- Nail local SEO basics (Google Business Profile, citations, reviews)

-• Apply on-page SEO for realtors to your top 10 pages
+- Apply on-page SEO improvements to your top 10 pages